CopernicaMarketingSoftware/Documentation/SMTPeter/en/python-example.md

         # Make request and return response
         return requests.post(url, data=data_json, headers=headers)
 ```

-Using this class is easy:
+Using this class is easy.
+Once you have prepared your data in JSON format

-# your token
-token = "abcde"

-# initialize SMTPeter with token
-mySMTPeterConnection = SMTPeter(token)

-# The data we want to send
+it might look something like this:

 ```json
 {